 Yet, the term does not necessarily convey the literal meaning that you should always drink and write.
 Nor does it mean that you can only edit when you are not taking a proverbial sip.

-To gain an understanding of what has now become an entrenched writing idiom, it is worth finding out where it originated.
+To understand what has become an entrenched writing idiom, it is worth finding out where it may have originated.